gnoverse/tlin/README.md

    }
    ```

+6. Add comprehensive tests for your new rule and formatter.

+7. Update the documentation to include information about the new rule.

+8. Submit a pull request with your implementation, tests, and documentation updates.

-By following these steps, you can add new lint rules and ensure they are properly formatted when displayed in the CLI.
+By following these steps, you can propose, discuss, and add new lint rules in a structured manner, ensuring they are properly integrated into the tlin project.

 ## Available Flags